-- 64. SINGLE-PHASE DEVELOPMENT: Construction of the project shall be done in a single phase. - 65.
+- 56. SINGLE-PHASE DEVELOPMENT: Construction of the project shall be done in a single phase unless a phased construction project schedule is approved by the Zoning Administrator (or City Council). - 57.
+WORK HOURS/CONSTRUCTION SITE SIGNAGE: No work shall commence on the job site prior to 7:00 a.m. nor continue later than 6:00 p.m., Monday through Friday, nor shall any work be permitted on Saturday or Sunday or any holiday unless prior approval is granted by the Chief Building Official.
+The general contractor, applicant, developer, or property owner shall erect a sign at all construction site entrances/exits to advise subcontractors and material suppliers of the working hours and contact information, including an after-hours contact.
+Violation of this condition of approval may be subject to the penalties outlined in Section 8.6 of the City Code and/or suspension of building permits. - 58.
 CONSTRUCTION PARKING: The applicant shall prepare a construction parking management plan to address parking demands and impacts during the construction phase of the project by contractors or other continued operations on-site.
-The plan shall also include a monitoring and enforcement measure which specifies on-street parking is prohibited and will be monitored by the owner/operator of the property (or primary contractor), and penalties will be enforced by the owner/operator of the property (or primary contractor) for violations of on-street parking restrictions.
-Violations of this provision may result in a stop-work notice being issued by the City for development project.
-The construction parking management plan shall be subject to review and approval by the Zoning Administrator prior to the issuance of building permits. - 66.
-NOTICE OF CONSTRUCTION: The applicant shall notify neighbors within 750' of the project site of the construction schedule in writing, prior to construction.
-For multi-phased construction, separate notices may be required for each phase of construction.
-A copy of the notice and the mailing list shall be submitted for review prior to issuance of building permits.
+The plan shall also include a monitoring and enforcement measure which specifies on-street parking is prohibited and will be monitored by the owner/operator of the property (or primary contractor), and penalties will be enforced by the owner/operator of the property (or primary contractor).
+Violations of this provision may result in a stopwork notice being issued by the City for development project.
+The construction parking management plan shall be subject to review and approval by the Zoning Administrator prior to the issuance of building permits.